As shown in the image above, there’s a lot of hardware squeezed into the relatively small engine bay of a Mk2 Jag.

 We love the looks of the Mk2 but that narrow engine bay imposes compromises.
 The brake servo is forced into a strange existence; half in the engine bay, and half under the wing.
 The vacuum tank doesn’t have it that good.
 It lives completely under the wing.
 This leads to predictable problems.
 In my case this occurred in the lower South Island, a long way from home, with a loud hissing sound coming from under the wing.
 It wasn’t too difficult to bypass the vacuum tank, which I assume had a stone or rust hole.
 I drove it like that for the next few years.

-Also seen is the brake fluid reservoir, which needs to be replaced.
+Also seen above is the brake fluid reservoir, which needs to be replaced.

 In this shot taken from under the front wing you can just see the see the vacuum reservoir front left.
 No wonder there are problems given the location directly in front of the front wheel!